CPSECapstone/BiggestPig/README.md

 2. Install the requirements using pip:  `pip install -r requirements.txt`

 ### Running Default Vendor App
-1. Navigate to the apps directory using: `cd BiggestPig/apps/pythonVendor`
+1. Navigate to the pythonVendor directory using: `cd BiggestPig/apps/pythonVendor`
 2. Run the app with: `python dummy.py`